Disability Discrimination Your Rights. Our Priority.

 Reasonable Accommodations for Disabled Workers

-The Americans with Disabilities Act (ADA) and FEHA mandate that employers provide reasonable accommodations for disabled workers and prohibits discrimination against
+The Americans with Disabilities Act (ADA) and FEHA mandate that employers provide reasonable accommodations for disabled workers and prohibit discrimination against

 Reasonable accommodations can take many forms, tailored to meet the unique needs of each employee, such as the following.